tanaynistala/geo-guide/_country-guides/TWN.md

 ## National freeways

-National freeways are numbered <RoadNumber style="flower" num="1" bg="green"/> to <RoadNumber style="flower" num="10" bg="green"/>.
+National freeways are numbered <RoadNumber style="flower" num="1" border="green" bg="white"/> to <RoadNumber style="flower" num="10" border="green" bg="white"/>.
 Every 100m, there s a kilometer sign telling you the distance with the north end of the road for north-south roads, or the west end of the road for east-west roads.
 Exit numbers also match this same distance.
 <img src="/img/TWN/national_highways.png" alt="national freeways in Taïwan" />

 ## Regional highways